Skip to main content

 Can my application include more than one purchase or project?

-Yes, one application can include multiple sub-projects that contribute to an overall project or business enhancement.
+We recommend requesting the minimum grant amount needed to complete the work.
+This means one application can include multiple sub-projects that contribute to an overall project or business enhancement.
 Applications with multiple elements should explain why each will influence the business as a whole.
 All applications should emphasize how the requests fit with the scoring criteria outlined in the Request for Applications.

 No, grant and matching funds may not be used to purchase land or livestock.
 Eligible uses of funds are in the Request for Applications (RFA) for each funding opportunity.